Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enuminput.rst

     * - :cspan:`2` VCR and Set-Top Box
     * - ``V4L2_IN_ST_MACROVISION``
       - 0x01000000
-      - Macrovision is an analog copy prevention system mangling the video signal to confuse video recorders.
+      - Macrovision is an analog copy prevention system mangling the woke video signal to confuse video recorders.
 When this flag is set Macrovision has been detected.
     * - ``V4L2_IN_ST_NO_ACCESS``